FIRST ALERT: Friday is an Alert Day for heavy rain & storms in the Midlands

 Tropics:

+At 5 a.m., Elsa had sustained winds at 40 mph.
+It was moving west at 24 mph.
+The pressure was at 1006 mb.

-We’re tracking Potential Tropical Cyclone Five located well east of the Windward Islands.
+The storm is located well east of the Windward Islands.
 The system will continue to move west-northwest toward the Caribbean Sea as we move through the next several days.
 Let’s keep an eye on this system.
-It will likely become a tropical storm Thursday.
-By next week, though, that storm could potentially impact the U.S. and maybe even South Carolina.
+By next week the storm could potentially impact the U.S. and maybe even South Carolina.

-Alert Day Friday: Partly to Mostly Cloudy.
+Alert Day Friday: Mostly Cloudy.
 Scattered Rain & Storms (70%).
 Highs in the low 80s.

-Saturday: Partly to Mostly Cloudy.
-A Few Spotty Showers (30%).
+Saturday: Partly Cloudy.
+A Few Spotty AM Showers (20%).
 Highs in the mid 80s.

-4th of July: Mostly Sunny & Hot.
+4th of July: Sunny & Hot.
 Not As Humid.
 Highs near 90.

 Monday: Mostly Sunny & Hot.
 Highs in the low 90s.

 Thursday: Partly to Mostly Cloudy.
-Chance of Storms (30%).
-Highs in the upper 80s.
+Chance of Storms (40%).
+Highs in the low 90s.

 Copyright 2021 WIS.
 All rights reserved.